Ponca City Public Schools

 Ponca City Public Schools is the public school district in Ponca City, Oklahoma.
-It operates seven elementary schools, two middle schools (one serves grades 6 and 7, the other serves grade 8), and Ponca City High School.
+It operates seven elementary schools, two middle schools (one serves grades 6 and 7 and the other serves grade 8), and Ponca City High School.
 It employs 760 people and has over 5,000 students.
 The entire school system shares the Wildcat mascot.

 Most of the district is in Kay County, where it includes almost all of Ponca City, as well as White Eagle.
 Portions are in Osage and Noble counties.

 History

-In 2002 Burbank School District 20, the school district of Burbank, Oklahoma, closed and dissolved.
-Some areas were moved to Ponca City Public Schools.
+In 2002, Burbank School District 20, the school district of nearby Burbank, Oklahoma, voted to dissolve because of low enrollment.
+Some areas previously served by the district were taken over by Ponca City Public Schools.